 Aggarwal, Dhaliwal and Nobi (2018) found that structural empowerment has positive effect towards organizational commitment which confirmed Kanter's theory about the importance of structural factors in any organizations.
 In a study conducted by Mundia, Nkonde, Simui, and Imasiku (2022), they found that the poor performance of agriculture co-operatives was due to lack of trainings, lack of monitoring from their government, shortage of staff, lack of logistical support, and limited assistance of resources in the form of money.
-Additionally, while Proenca, Torres and Sampaio (2016) found that structural empowerment results in higher levels of perceived customer satisfaction, Fragkos, Makrykosta and Frangos (2021) found that structural empowerment results in better organizational performance.
+Additionally, while Proenca, Torres and Sampaio (2016) found that structural empowerment results in higher levels of perceived customer satisfaction, Fragkos, Makrykosta and Frangos (2021) found that structural empowerment has a strong relationship with firm performance.
+In conclusion, strong empowerment results in better organizational performance.
 Based on the problems and gaps mentioned above, there are two (2) research questions of this study: